 Q: Can you tell me a bit about the work you have been doing with schools in partnership with Settle Stories?

-The stories I tell fall into a genre that I've named 'Physical Storytelling.'
-As like physical theatre my embodiment and physical characterisation provides a visual to the storytelling that enables audiences to form an even deeper connection to the narrative.
+The stories I tell fall into a genre that I've named 'Physical Storytelling'.
+As with physical theatre my embodiment and physical characterisation provide a visual to the storytelling that enables audiences to form an even deeper connection to the narrative.
 I also use traditional African techniques like call and response and audience participation: song, movement, dance etc. to really energise participants and ignite their imaginations!

 Q: Could you tell me a little about your background and work you’ve been involved in in the past?

 Gauri: Most of my storytelling work has been with adults or young adults.
 I work with storytelling mainly in India and Europe.
 In Europe, much of my storytelling work has been with migrant communities, first as an anthropologist-academic, then as an ESOL teacher designing creative language courses and later as a storyteller.